contagon/handbook/handbook/38-church-policies-and-guidelines.md

 * Soon after new members are baptized, show them how to access Church magazines digitally.
 If they prefer a print magazine, give them a one-year subscription using unit budget funds.
 * Provide ongoing subscriptions to all children and youth who attend church without a parent or guardian.
 Use unit budget funds.

 Bishops may call a magazine representative to help members access the magazines.
-Or they may assign the clerk or ward executive secretary to assist (see [7.3](7.md#73-ward-executive-secretary-and-assistant-ward-executive-secretaries) and [33.4.2](33-records-and-reports.md#3342-ward-clerk)).
+Or they may assign the ward executive secretary to assist (see [7.3](7.md#73-ward-executive-secretary-and-assistant-ward-executive-secretaries)).

-The magazine representative, secretary, or clerk can also help gather faith-promoting experiences and testimonies from local members to share with the magazines.
+The magazine representative or executive secretary can also help gather faith-promoting experiences and testimonies from local members to share with the magazines.

 Subscriptions to the print magazines are available at [store.ChurchofJesusChrist.org](https://store.churchofjesuschrist.org/), the Global Services Department, and [Distribution Center retail stores](https://store.churchofjesuschrist.org/usa/en/store-locator).
 In some areas, units order on behalf of their members and distribute magazines at their meetinghouses.
 For more information, contact the Global Services Department or a distribution center store.

-### 38.8.10 Church Name, Wordmark, and Symbol
+### 38.8.8 Church Name, Wordmark, and Symbol

 The Church’s name, wordmark, and symbol are key Church identifiers.
 They are registered as trademarks or are otherwise legally protected worldwide.
 They are used to identify official literature, news, and events of the Church.